martinghunt/slurmzy/README.md

 ## Install

-It's pure python, with no dependencies.
+It's pure python, with no dependencies (apart from assuming Slurm is installed, obviously).
 Run:

 ```
 python3 -m pip install .